-The UCL Woluwe campus, with its auditoriums and classrooms, isn’t just a place to take classes; it’s also a verdant landscape, with a 2.5-hectare public park.
-The Paul Moens Medicinal Plant Garden is named for its founder, a UCL professor of general and plant biology and pharmacogenetics.
+The UCLouvain Woluwe campus, with its auditoriums and classrooms, isn’t just a place to take classes; it’s also a verdant landscape, with a 2.5-hectare public park.
+The Paul Moens Medicinal Plant Garden is named for its founder, a UCLouvain professor of general and plant biology and pharmacogenetics.
 The park has three purposes:

 - Didactic: an indispensable learning tool for anyone interested in herbal medicine